2KAbhishek/blog/content/articles/dsa-is-overrated.md

 +++
-title = "Data Structure and Algorithms are Overrated!
-Focus on these skills instead 🚫🪴" slug = "dsa-is-overrated" date = 2022-10-28T00:10:46+05:30 description = "What skills should a Software Develooer focus on, not just DSA."
+title = "Data Structure and Algorithms are Overrated! 🚫🪴" slug = "dsa-is-overrated" date = 2022-10-28T00:10:46+05:30
+description = "What skills should a Software Develooer focus on, not just DSA."